Sheffield Hallam University – Support for Students

 A team of specially trained members of the Student Wellbeing team can help you to go through your options, including reporting the incident to Police, to the University, or to access medical and emotional support only and make no formal report.
 To speak to a Report and Support Adviser, please report with personal details and you will be contacted to arrange an appointment.

-Trade unions
+Trade Unions

 Sheffield Hallam University recognises UNISON, GMB, UNITE and UCU.
 Staff who are members can contact them for support and advice.

-Local Human Resources contacts
+Local Human Resources Contacts

 If you are a member of staff or manager your HR partner will be able to identify the support that is available for you.

-Staff wellbeing
+Staff Wellbeing

 The University's Staff Health, Wellbeing and Welfare page links to a range of support services.